-Prices have risen slightly this year, but there aren’t many surprises for Medicare costs in 2020.
+Prices have changed slightly this year, but there aren’t many surprises for Medicare costs in 2023.

-You can avoid many of the charges below by adding Medicare Supplement or Medicare Advantage coverage.
+You can avoid many of the charges below by adding Medicare Supplement or switching to Medicare Advantage coverage.

 Medicare Part A Costs

-Medicare Part A covers inpatient stays in hospitals and skilled nursing facilities, as well as home health care and hospice.
-You need to keep Part A and B to get additional coverage such as a Medicare supplement plan or Medicare Advantage plan.
+Medicare Part A covers inpatient stays in hospitals and skilled nursing facilities, home health care and hospice.
+You must keep Part A and B to get additional coverage, such as a Medicare supplement or Medicare Advantage plan.

 - Most people don’t pay a Part A premium because they paid Medicare taxes while working.

-- If you didn’t qualify for premium-free Part A, you’ll pay up to $458 per month.
+- If you don’t qualify for premium-free Part A, you’ll pay up to $506 per month.

-- If you almost qualified for premium-free Part A by working 30 quarters, you’ll pay up to $252 per month.
+- If you are almost qualified for premium-free Part A by working 30 quarters, you’ll pay up to $278 per month.1

 Some Medicare Supplement plans pay for these costs in full.